brooklynrail/brooklynrail-platform/content/events/2022/02/you-again-rochelle-feinstein.md

 event_platform:
   - zoom
 ---
-Visit *Rochelle Feinstein: You Again*, a six-venue exhibition on view in Paris, Zurich, New York, Miami, and Los Angeles→
+Visit *Rochelle Feinstein: You Again*, a six-venue exhibition on view in Paris, Zurich, New York, Miami, and Los Angeles →

 [Bridget Donahue, New York: January 28 – March 12 ](https://www.bridgetdonahue.nyc/exhibitions/announcing-rochelle-feinstein-you-again/)